gel-mcx/cas-bundle/docs/pages/installation.rst

 Step 5
 ~~~~~~

-Import the bundle path in your application:
+Import the bundle routes in your application:

 Edit `annotations.yaml` and add: